procore/documentation/oauth/oauth_client_credentials.md

 The Procore API implementation of the Client Credentials flow relies on the use of a [_service account_](https://support.procore.com/faq/what-is-a-service-account).

 The Client Credentials grant type provides a specific grant flow in which the resource owner (that is, the user) is not involved.
-When using this grant with Procore, the client application requests an access token using only its own credentials (via an existing service account), and uses the access token on behalf of the client application itself.
+With this grant flow, the client application authenticates using the service account credentials rather than those of a specific user.
-This grant flow is best-suited for API methods that are used by the client application in general, instead of methods that apply to a certain resource owner, for example, API methods for reporting, analytics, administrative tasks, system maintenance, etc.
+This grant flow is best-suited for Apps and integrations where a specific user’s permission to access their data is not required, such as data connection Apps for financial systems integration, reporting, analytics, administrative tasks, system maintenance, etc.
-This method for using an API is also referred to as _userless access_.

-## Common Use Cases
+##

-There are a number of scenarios in which using the Client Credentials grant flow in the Procore API is the preferred approach.

-- "Machine-to-machine" integrations - where a specific user’s permission to access their data is not required (i.e., non-delegated authorization)
-- Report generators, data mining, or other integrations that access company-wide data
-- Backend scripts, system maintenance and administration utilities

-> CHOOSING THE CLIENT CREDENTIALS GRANT FLOW
->
-> The Client Credentials grant flow is not intended to replace the Installed Applications flow.
-> It should only be used for integrations and applications that perform actions not tied to, or on behalf of, a specific Procore user.

 ## Security Considerations